- MTh in Applied Orthodox Theology...

 • Canon Law: The Canon Law of the Orthodox Church

 • Master’s Thesis

-The directed-praxis courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV, and VI) and will generally address a particular need in the area of Byzantine Iconology.
-They will include a proposal submitted for approval to the Iconology Program Director and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.
+The directed-praxis courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV) and will generally address a particular need in the area of Iconography.
+They will include a proposal submitted for approval to the Iconography Program Director and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.

-Students who successfully complete the required coursework of the Byzantine Iconology Concentration, and who satisfy the other prerequisites, may enter the final phase of the Master’s Degree program which will include research and thesis composition focusing on a practical need in the field of Byzantine Iconology.
+Students who successfully complete the required coursework of the Iconography Concentration, and who satisfy the other prerequisites, may enter the final phase of the Master’s Degree program which will include research and thesis composition focusing on a practical need in the field of Iconography.
 The student is advised to begin thinking about his or her thesis no later than the spring semester of the second year.
 Preparation would include the following:

 • Presentation of a Thesis Proposal (abstract)